N1coc4colA/Mails/README.md

 # Mail project for Deepin (designed for) #

-        'Mails' is a beta of mail services based, for the moment on the SMTP system.
+        'Mails' (or 'Mail') is a beta of mail services based, for the moment on the SMTP system.

-Please note the fact that this is a beta, a project in developement, some things can don't work as expected (...).
-If you want to help this project and impove it, open an issue and put as title "(DEIH-Ask) Developement, Enhance, Improvement and Help".
+Please note the fact that this is a beta, a project in development, some things can don't work as expected (...).
+If you want to help this project and improve it, open an issue and put as title "(DEIH-Ask) Development, Enhance, Improvement and Help".
 This project is under GPU 3.0 License, Like all the other projects I have.

 ## Dependencies
 To build this project, you need the following developer packages (if there is):